FDX-Fluid-Dynamix/OsciBreath/README.md

 ## Acknowledgments

-* Hat tip to Cubicure GmbH for supporting the project
+* Hat tip to Cubicure GmbH for supporting the project.
+* Many thanks to the [DIYBeatmungsgerät Project ](https://diy-beatmungsgerät.de) and Alexander Zahlke